Greg Ford (cricketer)

 Greg Ford (born 9 May 1992) is an Irish cricketer, and the son of Graham Ford, the head coach of the Ireland cricket team.
 He made his List A debut on 17 September 2020, for Leinster Lightning in the 2020 Inter-Provincial Cup.
 He made his Twenty20 debut on 27 August 2020, for Leinster Lightning in the 2020 Inter-Provincial Trophy.
+Ford captains Balbriggan Cricket Club in north Dublin.
+Leading the team to promotion from the Championship in 2021, to winning the Premier league in 2022.
+This was the first time Balbriggan CC played in Ireland's top league.
 Ford's brother, Matt, also plays cricket for Munster Reds.